MicrosoftDocs/bot-docs/articles/bot-design-pattern-handoff-human.md

 ---
-title: Transition from bot to human | Microsoft Docs
+title: Transition conversations from bot to human | Microsoft Docs
-description: Learn how to design for situations where a conversation started with a bot must be continued with a human being.
+description: Learn how to handle situations when a conversation started with a bot must be continued with a human.
 author: matvelloso
 manager: rstand
 ms.topic: article